A Quantitative Study of SMS Phishing Detection: Methodology

-In the second round, participants were presented with their responses to each "how likely they were to click on one of the links, reply to the text, or call the number" first-round question, along with the respective screenshot.
+In the second round, participants were then presented with their responses to each "how likely they were to click on one of the links, reply to the text, or call the number" first round question, along with the respective screenshot.
 Participants were asked again, "How likely are you to interact with this SMS?" with the same options as in the first round.
-Lastly, participants were asked, "Do you think this SMS is real or fake?"
+This was used to measure if after seeing the message a second time caused them to change their mind.
+Finally, we asked participants, "Do you think this SMS is real or fake?"
 This process repeated for all 16 messages.
+A similar approach has been used in prior phishing related user study tasks~\cite{neupane2015multi}.